 More than just an electrified vehicle sub-brand, ”i” is BMW’s ”spearhead of

 innovation” for technological advancements.
-The latest fruits of that innovation
+The latest features of that innovation

 spearheading can be found floating on the ocean in the form of the Nimbus 305